thlorenz/gist-files-content/README.md

  * If json_ string is not given, it will return a stream that transforms
  * gist json into files contents string instead.
  *
- * If a filter is supplied via opts, only these files contents will be returned.
+ * If a file filter is supplied via opts, only these files contents will be returned.
  *
  * @name exports
  * @function